South Rim

 A critical home for wildlife and native plants

 Large mammals such as bobcats, cougars, deer, foxes and badger can be found here amongst the flowering plants of the coastal sage scrub habitat.
-Engelmann oaks, considered the rarest oak in the US, are found here..
-Native milkweed that monarch butterflies dot the landscape as well as native grasslands and other important ecosystems.
+Engelmann oaks, considered the rarest oak in the US, are found here.
+Native milkweed and monarch butterflies dot the landscape as well as native grasslands and other important ecosystems.

 Cougar cubs documented at Badger Ridge